Polinden/Zaycev2Dune/README.md

 ### The public API is used.
 No hacks.
 You may listen all songs Zaycev regards as downloadable

-### You might need some little tweaks to use this tool withr other media devices
+### You might need some little tweaks to use this tool with other media devices

 &nbsp;
 &nbsp;